panosoft/slate-replicator/README.md

 #### loadPersonData.js
 This program can be used to test `slate-replicator` by loading the `events` table in the `eventSource` database with realistic looking event data supplied by using the [`faker`](https://www.npmjs.com/package/faker) library.
 #### eventsDiff.js
-This program compares the data in the `events` table in the `eventSource` database with an `events` table in a `replicationDestination` database.
-All event data row differences can be reported or the program can stop after detecting a configurable number of event data row differences.
+This program validates the data in each `events` table being compared, and then compares data in the `events` table in the `eventSource` database with data in the `events` table in the `replicationDestination` database specified in the configuration file.

+All `events` data row differences can be reported or the program can stop after detecting a configurable number of `events` data row differences.

 The `loadPersonData` and `eventsDiff` programs can be used to test `slate-replicator` in the following manner:
-- Run the `loadPersonData` program to create data in the `events` table in the `eventSource` database
+- Run the `loadPersonData` program to create data in the `events` table in the `eventSource` database.
+Multiple `loadPersonData` programs can be run at the same time for a more robust test.
-- Run the `slate-replicator` to replicate the test data to an `events` table in a `replicationDestination` database, and stop the `slate-replicator` using `Cntrl-C` when replication is complete
+- Run the `slate-replicator` to replicate the test data to an `events` table in a `replicationDestination` database, and stop the `slate-replicator` using `Cntrl-C` when replication is complete.
+The `slate-replicator` program can be started before, during, or after the `loadPersonData` program(s) are running.
-- Configure and run the `eventsDiff` program to compare data in the two `events` tables processed by the replicator program.
-If the replicator ran properly, then there should be no event differences reported by the `eventsDiff` program.
+- Configure and run the `eventsDiff` program to validate and compare data in the two `events` tables processed by the replicator program.
+If the replicator ran properly, then there should be no validation errors or event differences reported by the `eventsDiff` program.

 Further information regarding how to use the test tools can be found by reading the comments in the test programs.